 - Conduct resulting in inappropriate physical contact with oneself or others

-- Disruptive or abusive language including derogatory remarks about race, ethnicity, religion, gender identity or sexual preference
+- Disruptive or abusive language including derogatory remarks about race, ethnicity, religion, gender identity, sexual preference, or disability

 - Carrying or bringing any item(s), dangerous instrument(s) and/or weapon(s) that may present a danger or hazard

-- Conduct that interferes with customer traffic and/or impede paratransit service
+- Conduct that interferes with customer traffic and/or impedes paratransit service

 - Littering, dumping garbage, liquids or other matter and/or creating a nuisance, hazard or unsanitary condition (including, but not limited to, spitting or urinating)

 - Destructing, defacing, destroying or otherwise vandalizing of AAR property

 - Smoking or carrying an open flame or lighted match, cigar, cigarette, pipe or torch

 - Drinking or possessing any opened unsealed container/s of alcoholic beverage

 - Conduct that demonstrates an intent to defraud or constitutes a theft of service

 - Intentionally providing false information with respect to PCA and/or guest reservations